 What’s more, for those who are brave enough to ‘lose’ their clothes and present their bodies au naturel to the rest of the crowd, there’s a nudist beach available just outside Krynica Morska and in the direction of Piaski.

 Ever considered going on a snowboarding weekend in Poland?!
 The country gets its first snow around November and this is when the temperatures fall below freezing point.
 January and February being the coldest months in the year.
-The best part is that the slopes seem to be uncrowded compared to those in other European resorts, so all you winter sports fans should head to one of our main ski resorts such as Krynica, Łysa Góra, Szczyrk, Karpacz, Czarna Góra, Wisła and Zakopane.
+The best part is that the slopes seem to be uncrowded compared to those in other European resorts.
+So all you winter sports fans should head to one of our main ski resorts such as Krynica, Łysa Góra, Szczyrk, Karpacz, Czarna Góra, Wisła and Zakopane.

 Being the largest ski resort and the Polish ‘winter capital’, Zakopane [zakɔˈpanɛ] lies in southernmost Poland at the foot of the Tatra Mountains near the border with Slovakia.

-The resort offers access to 50km of pistes catering for all levels of ability, the wide and gentle slopes for the rookies and some steep demanding runs for expert skiers and snowboarders.
+The resort offers access to 50km of pistes catering for all levels of ability.
+There are wide and gentle slopes for the rookies and some steep demanding runs for expert skiers and snowboarders.
 The main slopes are Kasprowy Wierch, Gubałówka and Nosal.

 Take a look at some extreme speed flying/freeskiing activities on skimagazyn.pl to get an idea how extreme it can get…!

 There are some scenic cross-country skiing trails around the town and ski jumping opportunities.
 Traditional horse-pulled sleigh rides or kuligs are also offered.
 Those with less sporty spirits can take a stroll down Krupówki.
 This is the town’s most popular street with its bars, restaurants, souvenir stores, performers, and lively nightlife in general.

 Poland, the country of contrast, where the new meets the old, where traditional culture is still present and intermingles with modern and vibrant big city life, and where the locals are renowned for their hospitality towards visitors.
 This intriguing destination remains reasonably inexpensive.
 The perfect option to explore the country’s best, whether that’s sea resorts or just big cities with their monuments and museums, seems by getting a car hire and cruising around Poland.